Zaechus/kingslayer-web/README.md

 # kingslayer-web

-(BROKEN til WASM has threads, rayon considers handling WASM target, or I fix it myself :P) An actix-web server to host Kingslayer.
+This is an actix-web server and a GitHub Pages location for the Kingslayer game to be played online.